 Guide

-License Renewal Tracking for Healthcare Teams
+Medical License Renewal Tracking for Healthcare Teams

 Pharmacist, nursing, physician, and allied health licenses carry hard expiration dates with immediate patient care consequences.
 CE requirements, DEA registrations, and state-specific deadlines add complexity that manual tracking cannot reliably handle at scale.
 This guide covers how to build structured license renewal tracking for clinical teams.